Going back and forth between emails and text messages with past clients, friends, and family to find out one thing:

 Anyway!
 Back to the list!
 Photographers need light to photograph any given item.
 Make sure that wherever you, your bridal party and groomsmen are getting ready that there is enough natural window light (preferably).
 Window light is the most beautiful way to photograph weddings because it gives a sense of realness to a photograph, as well as adds soft textures to flatter any bride.

-But for you traditional brides, your train and dress is going to be heavy and you're going to want it to be hung up.
-So, again, if you're getting ready at a home look around where you would like it to be hung up and photographed.
-If you don't have any ideas on where or how, you can always do what I do--go to Pinterest and find all the possible ways to hang up your dress in a home (or even in a backyard).
-If you're thinking about it hanging up indoor, it's always best near a window or a naturally well-lit room.
+Know where your wardrobe will hang.
+Traditional bridal dresses with a train are pretty heavy, and you’re going to want them to be hung up.
+Even if it’s not heavy or if you have a tux, it’s best to have them hung.
+So, again, if you’re getting ready at a home look around where you would like it to be hung up and photographed.
+If you don’t have any ideas on where or how you can always do what I do–go to Pinterest and find all the possible ways to hang up your dress in a home (or even in a backyard).
+If you’re thinking about it hanging up indoors, it’s always best near a window or a naturally well-lit room.

-If you're getting ready at a hotel suite, ask the hotel personnel or hotel events coordinator where they suggest their brides to hang up the dress for photographs.
+If you’re getting ready at a hotel suite, ask the hotel personnel or hotel events coordinator where they suggest their couples hang up their wardrobe for photographs.

 Each of us has our person.
 Who is your person to help you put on your dress?
+Who will help cuff up those cufflinks?
 Think about it.
 Will this matter to you in time?
 Is it going to be your mother, aunt, sister, or best friend?
-This kind of goes hand-in-hand with Number 1 on this list--Make sure if this is important to you, let them know to stick around when it's time to zip you up.
+Are you going to get dressed together as a couple instead?
+This kind of goes hand-in-hand with Number 1 on this list–Make sure if this is important to you, let them know to stick around when it’s time to zip you up.

 We are photographing everyone’s work.